-The Office of Research Development (ORD) fosters and supports interdisciplinary team science across schools, campuses, and external partners.
+Research Development fosters and supports interdisciplinary team science across schools, campuses, and external partners.
 We offer a wide variety of services and activities to stimulate and sustain successful team science.

-ORD has relationships with faculty from all the schools across Northwestern and at our medical affiliates, national lab partners, regional universities, and other institutions.
+Research Development has relationships with faculty from all schools across Northwestern and at our medical affiliates, national lab partners, regional universities, and other institutions.
 Please contact us if you are looking for a new collaborator.
 We identify potential collaborators and initiate conversations as needed.

 - Northwestern Scholars: A searchable database of expertise across all disciplines at Northwestern University, allowing you to explore the profiles, publications, and grant data of thousands of scholars within Northwestern.